sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-transform/mutators.md

 ## Pipe mutator examples

-This example shows a pipe mutator resource definition with the minimum required attributes:
+This example shows a [pipe mutator][21] resource definition with the minimum required attributes:

 {{< language-toggle >}}